chandangeek/Connexo_Code/copl/com.elster.jupiter.extjs/src/main/web/js/ext/docs/guides/command_packages/README.md

 after changing package requirements, you will need to run `sencha app refresh` so that the metadata required to support "dev mode" is up to date.

-Which ever command you run, Sencha Cmd will download and expand the package to your `"packages"` folder.
+Whichever command you run, Sencha Cmd will download and expand the package to your `"packages"` folder.
 After this you will find a `"packages/ext-easy-button"` folder in your workspace.

 ## Local Packages

-One use of packages is simply to hold code or (in Ext JS 4.2) themes that are available for multiple applications in a workspace.
+One use of packages is simply to hold code or themes that are available for multiple applications in a workspace.
 These packages need never be distributed (beyond source control) to provide value to your development.

 In previous releases of Sencha Cmd, you could only share code in a workspace by using the `workspace.classpath` property in your `.sencha/workspace/sencha.cfg"` file.
-While this still works, this mechanism was limited because you could not easily share SASS/CSS styling or resources such as images.
+While this still works, this mechanism was limited because you could not easily share Sass/CSS styling or resources such as images.
 Using packages, you can do all of these things.

 To add a package to your workspace, you just generate the package: